ortus-boxlang/boxlang-docs/language/variables.md

 ## Java Integration

-As we have discussed, Boxlang is a dynamic language built on Java.
+As we have discussed, BoxLang is a dynamic language built on Java.
 Thus each variable internally is represented by a native Java data type: `String, Int, Float, Array, Vector, HashMap, etc`.
 This is important because each variable you create has member functions available to you that delegate or reflect its native Java class.

 ```javascript
 a = "hello";
 writeOutput( a.getClass().getName() );
 ```

 If you run the script above in the REPL tool, you will see the output as `java.lang.String`.
 Therefore, the variable is typed as a `String` and can call on any method that `java.lang.String` implements.
-You can try this for the many types in Boxlang, like structs, arrays, objects, etc.
+You can try this for the many types in BoxLang, like structs, arrays, objects, etc.

 ## Member Functions

-Besides the native Java member functions available to you, Boxlang also allows you to call on each variable's data type functions and chain them to create friendly language DSLs.
+Besides the native Java member functions available to you, BoxLang also allows you to call on each variable's data type functions and chain them to create friendly language DSLs.
 This way, you do not have to pass variables into functions but treat the variables as objects.
 You can see all the member functions available according to data type here: [https://cfdocs.org/member](https://cfdocs.org/member)

 Here are some examples: